phungrk/welcome/README.md

 9. Use `h1` for `logo`
 10. Don't use `flexbox`, `calc` because of old version of IE, Android is not supported.
 11. Think about if add/remove elements will effect layout while coding.
 For example,thinking about if text is added make paragraph more longer, if elements is removed/added...  make margin between elements become ugly ?...
+12. Use `js-` prefixed class names for selector that need `javascript` code.
+Never reference js- prefixed class names from CSS files. `js-` are used exclusively from JS files.
 ## Tech Talk checklist

 https://docs.google.com/spreadsheets/d/1ilke0kke4WzsWrf2jLqlG_5NDA_PpeCTnnTQJwrzJyg/edit#gid=0